Huddersfield Town defying the odds in the Championship with unbeaten run: Leigh Bromby on the club's renaissance

 "What he has done unbelievably well is that he has made that step really quickly.
 One thing I would say about him is that he came back earlier for pre-season than any other player.
 That shows his intent and where he wants to be.
 He is one of the fittest players at our club."

-Josh Koroma is the team's top scorer after being signed from Leyton Orient when they were in the National League and loaned to Rotherham last season.
+Josh Koroma was signed from Leyton Orient, loaned to Rotherham, and was the team's top scorer last season.
 "There are opportunities there, players of real potential.
 We have to look at markets that others would not."

 Elsewhere, there is 21-year-old Jon Russell, who has just broken through into the first team after being released by Chelsea following an underwhelming loan spell at Accrington.
 Huddersfield saw something.
 "We felt he had a lot of potential for how we play."